The Wine of BabylonBy Dan Vis

-Note: This is part two of a three part series on reasons to memorize all drawn from Revelation 14.
-For more information about memorization, check out our Crash Course in Bible memorization.
-Better still, sign up for our life-changing Breakout Challenge.
+Note: This is part two in a three part series on reasons to memorize Scripture all drawn from Revelation 14.
+For more information, check out our Crash Course.
+Better still, sign up for our life-changing Breakout Memory Challenge.
 30+ verses in 30 days.
-Enrollment opens tomorrow!
+Enrollment opens soon...

 In Revelation 14, three angels are depicted as giving powerful messages "to every nation, and kindred, and tongue, and people" (Revelation 14:6And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people,).
 And evidently these messages are perfectly calculated to prepare an endtime people for the final crisis, for they produce a people who "keep the commandments of God, and the faith of Jesus" (Revelation 14:12Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.).
 While the first angel gives a call to fear God, the second angel gives a stark warning about the wine of Babylon:

 And there followed another angel, saying, Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication.